 The Spirit Mountain Community Fund is the philanthropic arm of the Confederated Tribes of Grand Ronde Community of Oregon.
-Through the Community Fund, the Tribe donates six percent of casino revenue to registered 501c3 nonprofit organizations in northwest Oregon, as well as government agencies in Polk and Yamhill Counties, and to the nine federally recognized Tribes of Oregon.
+The Tribe donates six percent of casino revenue to registered 501c3 nonprofit organizations in northwest Oregon, as well as government agencies in Lane, Polk, Tillamook and Yamhill Counties, and to the nine federally recognized Tribes of Oregon, through the Spirit Mountain Community Fund.

-We are proud of the Food Security grants we have funded in our local communities since 1997!
+We value mental healthcare in our communities, and we are proud of the many grants we have funded in this field since 1997!
 Please check out our commercial to learn more!

 The Confederated Tribes of Grand Ronde, through the Spirit Mountain Community Fund, supports efforts that address the health, education and social needs of Oregonians, primarily in underserved communities.
 We invest in the achievements of our youth and assist with removing obstacles preventing those successes.
 By promoting equity and diversity, we embody our belief that all Oregonians can flourish together when we understand our shared and unique history.
 We honor and promote tribal sovereignty and culture by aiding in their restoration, preservation and protection now through seven generations.